Decatur Tax Search Online

 |Second installment:||October 20||December 20|

-Please note that we do not send tax bills to mortgage companies.
+Please note that the City does not send tax bills to mortgage companies.
 If your property taxes are in an escrow account, your property tax information may be made available to your mortgage company or to a third party tax service if they request it from the City; however, it is ultimately the responsibility of the property owner to ensure taxes are paid.
-If you have questions about whether your lender will be paying your taxes, contact the company directly, especially if your mortgage company has recently changed.
+If you have questions about whether your lender will be paying your taxes, contact the company directly, especially if you have refinanced or your mortgage company has recently changed.

 Calculation of Your Bill